The Invitation

 Other focuses of the summer school will be:

-• to identify ways to have joint theses and PhD coordination between the partner institutions
+- to identify ways to have joint thesis and PhD coordination between the partner institutions;

-• to have contribution to the dissemination of the products and activities, using all the ways involving also other interested academic or non-academic media
+- to make a contribution to the dissemination of the products and activities, using all the ways involving also other interested academic or non-academic media.

-Didactical materials and teaching methodologies will be usefully also for educational staff or learners, increasing the cooperation between institutions/organizations.
+Didactic materials and teaching methodologies will also be helpful for educational staff and learners, thereby increasing cooperation between institutions/organisations.

 Topics